-- A. VTrans submitted its Flow Restoration Plan (FRP) on October 1, 2016, pursuant to the requirements of "General Permit 3-9014 for Stormwater Discharges from Small Municipal Separate Storm Sewer Systems" (2012). - B. Upon approval by the Secretary, the FRP shall become a part of VTrans' SWMP.
-The FRP shall apply to VTrans' designated regulated small MS4. - C. Any failure of VTrans to comply with the SWMP, including the design and construction schedule in the approved FRP, shall constitute a violation of this permit. - D. Schedule of Compliance.
+- A. VTrans submitted its Flow Restoration Plan (FRP) on October 1, 2016, pursuant to the requirements of "General Permit 3-9014 for Stormwater Discharges from Small Municipal Separate Storm Sewer Systems" (2012). - B. The Secretary approved VTrans' FRP and it is a part of VTrans' SWMP.
+The FRP applies to VTrans' designated regulated small MS4. - C. Any failure of VTrans to comply with the SWMP, including the design and construction schedule in the approved FRP, shall constitute a violation of this permit. - D. Schedule of Compliance.
 As outlined in its FRP, VTrans shall implement measures necessary to achieve the flow restoration targets in the stormwater TMDLs for the waters within the VTrans designated regulated small MS4 no later than December 5, 2032.
-VTrans shall submit a report on a semi-annual basis on VTrans' development and implementation of the FRP.
-The reports shall be submitted every October 1st and April 1st.
+VTrans shall submit a report on an annual basis on VTrans' development and implementation of the FRP.
+The reports shall be submitted every April 1st.
 The report shall address actions taken to implement all FRP components, including the extent of BMP implementation, an estimate of the extent of completion for remaining items, and an assessment of the ability to meet outstanding schedule items.
-The FRP report shall include a written statement signed by a designer acceptable to the Secretary that any BMP built or implemented within the preceding 6-month period was constructed in compliance with the approved plans.
-VTrans shall include in each FRP report an estimate of any associated reductions in phosphorus loading that occur as a result of implementation measures undertaken by VTrans to meet the flow reduction targets. - E. Flow Monitoring.
-As a result of a rigorous analysis of the requirements and the need for stormwater monitoring data summarized in the National Academy of Sciences report: Urban Stormwater Management in the United States (2009) and the Vermont Water Resources Board docket and proceedings described in "A Scientifically Based Assessment and Adaptive Management Approach to Stormwater Management" (2004) the Agency has instituted a network of stream flow gauging and rainfall gauging stations in the stormwater-impaired watersheds.
-The Agency has funded the operation and maintenance of these stations for the years 2005-2009.
-As part of this long term monitoring effort, VTrans shall implement, or otherwise fund, a flow and precipitation monitoring program, subject to approval by the Secretary, in its respective stormwater-impaired watersheds.
-The TS4 may cost share with other MS4s or regulated dischargers in the operation and maintenance costs of the gage(s) for each watershed into which it discharges.
+The FRP report shall include a written statement signed by a designer acceptable to the Secretary that any BMP built or implemented within the preceding one-year period was constructed in compliance with the approved plans.
+VTrans shall include in each FRP report an estimate of any associated reductions in phosphorus loading that occur as a result of implementation measures undertaken by VTrans to meet the flow reduction targets.